It is rare for an uncountable noun to have a plural form, but fish and fishes is one of the exceptions to the general rule.

 Broadly speaking, the uncountable form refers to fish as food or a catch.

-But fishes is correct when talking about a variety of species.
+But fishes is often correct when talking from a scientific perspective about a collection or variety of fish species.

 The uncountable noun